Gignite/the-cure/README.md

 ### Working with collections

-A `TheCure\Collections\Collection` is a container, cursor and iterable that represents more than one document, row, etc. It does not initialise any models however until that row is iterated over, at that point an `IdentityMap` is used to ensure the model isn't already in the ecosystem.
+`TheCure\Collections\Collection` is a container, cursor and iterable that represents more than one document, row, etc. It does not initialise any models however until that row is iterated over, at that point an `IdentityMap` is used to ensure the model isn't already in the ecosystem.

 ``` php
 <?php